amitxv/PC-Tuning/docs/post-install.md

 - Windows 10+ Only:

+    - In the start menu, *uninstall* the residual links for applications.
+Keep in mind that these applications aren't actually installed, they get installed only if the user clicks on them so do not accidentally click on them

+    - Disable background apps in ``Privacy -> Background Apps`` by pressing ``Win+I``

-    - Windows 10:
+    - Windows 10 Only:

         - Uninstall bloatware in ``Apps -> Apps and Features`` by pressing ``Win+I``

         - In the ``Optional features`` section, uninstall everything apart from ``Microsoft Paint``, ``Notepad`` and ``WordPad`` if applicable (these do not exist in earlier Windows 10 versions)

-    - Windows 11:
+    - Windows 11 Only:

         - Uninstall bloatware in ``Apps -> Installed apps`` by pressing ``Win+I``

         - In the ``Apps -> Optional features`` section, uninstall everything apart from ``WMIC``, ``Notepad (system)`` and ``WordPad``

-    - Both:

-        - In the start menu, *uninstall* the residual links for applications.
-Keep in mind that these applications aren't actually installed, they get installed only if the user clicks on them so do not accidentally click on them

 - Restart your PC once to apply the changes above (do not boot into Linux without a full restart beforehand)